Estimating Kullback-Leibler Divergence Using Kernel Machines: Conclusion

 \section{Conclusion}

-We propose a new estimator for mutual information based on kernel machines.
+We propose a new estimator for KL divergence based on kernel machines.
 We prove that the proposed estimator is consistent.
 Empirically, we find that the proposed estimator can be more reliable than the existing estimator MINE in different settings.
 We also provide insights into when KKLE is expected to do better than MINE.